-Sabine's research is broadly concerned with the history of state-building, capital markets, and financial globalization.
-She is currently working on her first monograph, entitled, War, Finance & Diplomacy: Imperial Germany and the Politics of the International Gold Standard, 1834-1914.
-Her study examines the political economy of Germany's path to monetary union, from the creation of the Zollverein in 1834 to the outbreak of the First World War.
-It investigates Germany's transition to a gold currency, and the reform's far-reaching impact on the country's financial and trading relations with Britain and Europe.
-Her second book project is a global history of the gold standard, from its origins in Georgian Britain to the post-war transition to floating exchange rates.
+Sabine’s research is broadly concerned with the history of state-building, capital markets, and financial globalization.
+She is currently completing War, Finance & Diplomacy: Imperial Germany and the Politics of the International Gold Standard, 1834-1914.
+Her study examines the political economy of Germany’s path to monetary union, from the creation of the Zollverein in 1834 to the outbreak of the First World War.
+Based on collections from over twenty international archives, the book investigates Germany’s transition to a gold currency, and the reforms’ far-reaching impact on the country’s financial and trading relations with Britain and Europe.
+Archival research for War, Finance & Diplomacy has been supported by grants from the John Fell Fund at Oxford and the Economic History Society.
+Her second book project is a global history of gold standards, from their origins in Georgian Britain to the post-war transition to floating exchange rates.

 - ‘The Politics of Last Resort Lending and the Overend & Gurney Crisis of 1866’, The Economic History Review (forthcoming)

 - ‘All That Glittered: Britain’s Most Precious Metal from Adam Smith to the Gold Rush, by Timothy Alborn’, The English Historical Review (forthcoming)

 - ‘Imperial Germany, Great Britain and the Political Economy of the Gold Standard, 1867-1914’, in Money and Markets: Essays in Honour of Martin Daunton, eds.
 Julian Hoppit, Duncan Needham, and Adrian Leonard (Boydell & Brewer, 2019), pp. 127-144